sarah-antillia/COCO_Realistic_USA_RoadSigns_160classes/README.md

 <h2>Sligtly Realistic USA RoadSigns 160classes</h2>

-This is a USA RoadSigns train and valid dataset annotated by TFRecord format.
+This is a USA RoadSigns train and valid dataset annotated by COCO format.
 It contains 160 classes, and each image size is 512x512.<br>

 This dataset has been created based on <a href="https://en.wikipedia.org/wiki/Road_signs_in_the_United_States">Road signs in the United States.</a>